 Technical information automatically collected by us about you

 Free Wi-Fi at the V&A

-Free Wi-Fi access is available throughout the V&A. If you access the free Wi-Fi network, you will be asked to agree to our Wi-Fi terms and conditions of use, and these provide some information about how your data will be used.
+Free Wi-Fi access is available throughout the V&A. If you access the free Wi-Fi, you will be asked to agree to our Wi-Fi terms and conditions of use.

 Identifying potential donors, supporters and sponsors and increasing our support

 We believe it is in the V&A's legitimate interests in pursuit of our mission to be the world’s leading museum of art, design and performance and to enrich people’s lives by promoting knowledge, understanding and enjoyment of the designed world, to: